 If you are not white you will experience racism, especially when it comes to dating people of the middle and upper classes.
 Also, most of the population will see you as a walking ATM.
 But its not just in dating.
 Landlords, small business owners, and others will also try to cheat a foreigner that doesn’t know the true price of things.

 That being said you will also meet some of the warmest, most helpful people you’ve ever met here.
 Many expats will tell you their Filipino partner was the best thing that ever happened to them.
 If you are interested in someone with good traditional values and will treat you well then the Philippines is the right place for you!
-If you want to meet Filipinas then check out my dating resources page.
+If you want to meet Filipinas then check out my list of best Filipina dating sites.

 Lax Visa Policies